Stochastic subgradient for composite optimization with functional constraints: Illustrative examples and numerical tests

 We consider a two class dataset $\{(z_i,y_i)\}_{i=1}^N$, where $z_i$ is the vector of features and $y_i \in \{-1, 1\}$ is the corresponding label.
 A robust classifier is a hyperplane parameterized by a weight vector $w$ and an offset from the origin $d$, in which the decision boundary and set of relevant features are resilient to uncertainty in the data, see equation $(2)$ in \citep{BhaGra:04} for more details.
 Then, the robust sparse classification problem can be formulated as:

-where ${\cal Z}_i$ is the uncertainty set in the data $z_i$, the parameter $\lambda>0$ and $1$-norm is added in the objective to induce sparsity in $w$.
+where ${\cal Z}_i$ is the uncertainty set in the data $z_i$, the parameter $\lambda>0$ and $1$-norm is added in the objective to induce sparsity in $w$ and $u_i$'s are slack variables that provide a mechanism for handling an error in the assigned class .
 To find a hyperplane that is robust and generalized well, each ${\cal Z}_i$ would need to be specified by a large corpus of pseudopoints.
 In particular, finding a robust hyperplane can be simplified by considering a data uncertainty model in the form of ellipsoids.
 In this case we can convert infinite number of linear constraints into a single non-linear constraint and thus recasting the above set of robust linear inequalities as second order cone constraints.
-Specifically, if the uncertainty set for $i$th data is defined by an ellipsoid with the center $z_i$ and the shape given by the positive semidefinite matrix $Q_i \succeq 0$, i.e. ${\cal Z}_i = \{ \bar{z}_i: \langle Q_i(\bar{z}_i - z_i), \bar{z}_i - z_i \rangle \leq 1 \}$, then a solution to the robust hyperplane classification problem is one in which the hyperplane in $(w,d)$ does not intersect any ellipsoidal data uncertainty model (see Appendix 1 for a proof):
+Specifically, if the uncertainty set for $i$th data is defined by an ellipsoid with the center $z_i$ and the shape given by the positive semidefinite matrix $Q_i \succeq 0$, i.e. ${\cal Z}_i = \{ \bar{z}_i: \langle Q_i(\bar{z}_i - z_i), \bar{z}_i - z_i \rangle \leq 1 \}$, then a solution to the robust hyperplane classification problem is one in which the hyperplane parameterized by $(w,d)$ does not intersect any ellipsoidal data uncertainty model (see Appendix 1 for proof):

 Hence, the robust classification problem can be recast as a convex optimization problem with many functional constraints that are either linear or second order cone constraints: